jcervas/teaching/2024-2025/class-cmu-84-309/syllabus.md

 ## Student Privacy in Class Discussions (DRAFT; we will crowd source this)

+This course will challenge you to think deeply about difficult and potentially provocative questions.
+You should be prepared to encounter material that may be unsettling or even offensive.
+If you’re not comfortable with the possibility of being offended, you might want to reconsider enrolling.
+However, if you choose to participate and find yourself disagreeing with something said by a classmate, or me, or with content from the readings, I encourage you to engage in thoughtful debate and present your own perspective.
+Simply disliking a viewpoint doesn’t invalidate it.
+My hope is that, regardless of how strongly we disagree or how passionately we advocate for our beliefs, we will always maintain respect and treat each other with dignity as we share and defend our ideas.

 In this course, we value the open exchange of ideas and respect the privacy of all students.
 To create a safe and supportive learning environment, the following guidelines regarding student privacy in class